adle15/text-detection/README.md

 # text-detection
-This repository content our project for Kerja Praktik
+This repository contain our project for Kerja Praktik